manjuprasadshettyn/actian_katas_2023/README.md

 **Context**
 The use of caching technology in DBMS is another factor that we are considering for design.

-This component is considered as the performance of the application has to be optimal with over 2M active users.
+This component is considered as the performance of the application has to be optimal with over 2 million active users.
 Caching can help improve the response rate and avoid significant load on the Database keeping its resource utilizations in control

 **Decision**
-We will use caching techniques for databases in Road Warrior
+We will use caching techniques of the databases in Road Warrior

 **Consequences**
 Positive: